Common vocabulary in IELTS Listening

 7. Adjectives: beautiful, necessary, fantastic, comfortable, convenient, wonderful, terrible, temporary, permanent, knowledgeable, various

-Numbers, times, and currencies also commonly appear in section 1 of the listening test.
+Numbers, times, and currencies also commonly appear in Part 1 of the listening test.
 Recording the corresponding number or symbol is suggested because this will help eliminate the possibility of spelling the word incorrectly.

 For example, thirty dollars is the same as $30 on the listening test.
 Also, six o’clock and 6:00 are the same as well.
 Finally, ten thousand and 10,000 are also both correct.
 Writing the number or symbol allows you to feel confident in your answer.

 In Part 2 of the IELTS listening test, there are a variety of question types.
 For example, some questions involve maps so there is vocabulary that may be helpful to know.